Stefan-migo/OpticSystemAI/README.md

 After setting up the database, you need to create an admin user to access the admin panel.

+**⚠️ Security Note**: The `create-admin-via-api.js` script is for **local development only**.
+Never use hardcoded credentials in production.
+Always use environment variables or the SQL method for production environments.

 ### Method 1: Using SQL Script (Recommended)

 1. **Sign up a regular user** through the signup page at http://localhost:3000/signup